7 tips to prepare for tax time and maximise your tax return

 • Charitable donations over $2

 This is a general guide to help you get started with your tax return.
 Depending on your circumstances, there may also be some industry-specific details that you will need to account for when preparing your tax return.
-You can view more information from H&R Block here or check with the ATO for more details.

 Organisations like H&R Block offer the ability to complete your tax return yourself through their online platform.
-This includes additional support from a registered tax agent who can review your tax return for accuracy prior to lodgement, with packages starting from $0 for a basic tax return.
+This includes access to additional support from a registered tax agent who can review your tax return for accuracy prior to lodgement, with packages starting from $0 for a basic tax return.

-You can also opt to lodge your tax return yourself through the ATO’s myTax online tool, which has most of your information pre-filled for you to review.
-This is a free and easy option if you have a basic tax return.
+You can also opt to lodge your tax return by yourself through H&R Block's online DIY platform that allows for pre-filled information and is a free and easy option if you have a basic tax return, online with a H&R Block Tax Expert for support from start to finish, or with the ATO directly.

 • Vehicle if you use your personal vehicle for work, such as travelling between workplace sites or business meetings.
 This can include tolls and parking, although this doesn’t apply to your regular commute.
 You will need to provide a record of your expenses and can make this claim as cents per kilometre or with a logbook.
 H&R Block breaks down how you can claim vehicle expenses here.